Austria

 Schengen Tourist (non-EU)

 Valid for a scouting trip before committing to the move.
-No right to work, no extensions, cannot be converted to residency.
+No right to work, cannot be converted to residency from inside Austria.

 EU / EEA citizens — what to do after arriving in Vienna

-- No visa, permit, or income threshold required — EU/EEA passport holders have full freedom of movement in Austria.
+- No visa, permit, or income threshold required for entry — EU/EEA passport holders have full freedom of movement.

-- After 5 years of continuous legal residence, you can apply for a permanent EU residency permit.
+- After 5 years of continuous legal residence, you can apply for a Daueraufenthalt – EU (permanent EU residence permit).

 Schengen Tourist — what it allows and what it does not

-- 90 days maximum across the entire Schengen Area in any 180-day period.
+- 90 days maximum across the entire Schengen Area in any 180-day rolling period — many passports (US, UK, Australia, Canada, Israel, Japan) qualify visa-free; others must apply at an Austrian consulate.

-- No right to work — this includes remote work for a foreign employer.
+- No right to work — including remote work for a foreign employer (Austria interprets this strictly).

-- Cannot be converted to residency from inside Austria — you must apply for a long-stay D visa at an Austrian consulate in your home country before travelling.
+- Cannot be converted to residency from inside Austria — you must apply for the long-stay visa or residence permit at the Austrian consulate in your home country before travelling.

-- Good use: 2–3 weeks scouting Porta Venezia, Isola, Brera, and Navigli for schools, housing, and neighbourhoods.
+- Good use: 2–3 weeks scouting Döbling, Währing, Hietzing, and Leopoldstadt for schools and housing.

-- Do not attempt long-term stays on rolling tourist entries — Austrian immigration enforces Schengen limits.
+- Do not attempt long-term stays on rolling 90-day entries — Austrian immigration enforces Schengen limits with database tracking.

-- Apply at the Austrian consulate in your home country before travelling — you cannot switch to this visa from inside Austria on a tourist entry.
+- Apply at the Austrian consulate in your home country BEFORE travelling — processing typically takes 8–12 weeks.
+You cannot switch from a tourist entry to a residence permit from inside Austria.

 Reviewed Apr 2026